 A wide beach and splashable waves are always inviting; add a colourful boardwalk with rides, games, and music—well, how can you say no?
 Not many people do—this popular waterfront boardwalk is a summertime ritual for countless California families, a wonderful way for you to relax and play just like the smiling locals.
 While there are countless attractions lining the boardwalk, the big star is the Giant Dipper, a burly wooden coaster first opened in 1924 and generating screams, squeals, and squinched-shut eyes for decades.
 These days, it’s not the only thrill ride in town; the boardwalk also features the 125-foot/38-metre-high Double Shot tower for heart-in-throat adrenaline lovers.
 For tamer rides, especially for little ones, take a spin on the painstakingly restored 1911 Looff carousel (yes, that’s real horse hair in the tail of your painted steed).
 A noisy but fun indoor arcade offers laser tag, mini-golf, skee-ball and countless video games.
 Peace out with a ride above it all in the overhead Sky Glider funicular (providing Gopro-worthy views of the beach, rides, and Santa Cruz Mountains.
 On Wednesdays in summer, stick around for free outdoor movies on the beach; and on summer Fridays, for free concerts.

-A few miles from Anaheim, Buena Park first found fame around a small family farm—and it has grown ever since into a wide-ranging family-friendly destination.
+A few miles from Anaheim, Buena Park first found fame due to a small family farm—and it has grown ever since into a wide-ranging family-friendly destination.

 The Orange County town dates back to the 1850s and a few buildings still remain from those frontier days—including the site of the Stage Stop Hotel, now the home of the California Welcome Center.
-But Buena Park was really put on the map in the 1920s, when a farmer named Walter Knott started having success growing a hybrid berry called a boysenberry (part loganberry, raspberry, and blackberry); his farm stand expanded into a restaurant and later into Knott’s Berry Farm theme park.
+But Buena Park was really put on the map in the 1920s, when a farmer named Walter Knott started having success growing a hybrid berry called a boysenberry (part loganberry, part raspberry and part blackberry); his farm stall expanded into a restaurant and later into Knott’s Berry Farm theme park.

-Today, the theme park is still the biggest attraction in town, with its own hotel and a classic selection of rides, live shows, and an updated version of that original tea shop, called Mrs. Knott’s Chicken Dinner Restaurant.
+Today, the theme park is still the biggest attraction in town, with its own hotel and a classic selection of rides, live shows and an updated version of that original eatery, called Mrs. Knott’s Chicken Dinner Restaurant.
 During the summer, the offerings include the nearby Knott’s Soak City Water Park.

-Otherwise, the main artery of town runs along Beach Boulevard, which is home to a slew of hotels, restaurants, and two big dining-meets-family-entertainment attractions: Pirate’s Dinner Adventure, a swashbuckler-starring dinner theater set on a Spanish-style galleon in a huge indoor lagoon; and the popular chain Medieval Times, where you’ll dine while watching jousting, falconry, and acts of chivalry.
+Otherwise, the main artery of town runs along Beach Boulevard, which is home to a slew of hotels, restaurants and two big family-friendly cabaret attractions: Pirate’s Dinner Adventure, a swashbuckler-starring show set on a Spanish-style galleon in a huge indoor lagoon; and the popular chain Medieval Times, where you’ll dine while watching jousting, falconry and acts of chivalry.

-Tucked between the two theaters is the must-try Porto’s Bakery & Cafe, the only Orange County outpost of the beloved Cuban bakery from L.A.
-County.
-Don’t mind the line that can form outside any time of day—it moves briskly.
-Inside, a dazzling array of pastries, Cuban sandwiches, and the famous potato balls (stuffed with beef, or cheese and peppers) await.
+Tucked between the two theatres is the must-try Porto’s Bakery & Cafe, the only Orange County outpost of the beloved Cuban bakery from LA County.
+Don’t worry about the queue that can form outside at any time of the day—it moves briskly.
+Inside, a dazzling range of pastries, Cuban sandwiches and the famous potato balls (stuffed with beef, or cheese and peppers) await.

 Families—or anyone with a sweet tooth—will also want to stop at Farrell’s Ice Cream Parlour, a revival of the 1960s-era parlour where you can still get the 30-scoop Zoo sundae, delivered to your table on a stretcher.
-This location also has an attached candy counter where you can learn to make saltwater taffy and take a bag of your own confections home.
-Next door is Knott’s Independence Hall, a brick-by-brick replica of Philadelphia’s Independence Hall, down to a copy of the Liberty Bell.
-Grown-ups, meanwhile, may want to pull up a stool at the nearby Cauldron Spirits and Brews, a witches-and-wizards-themed pub and eatery with magically themed cocktails (like the Grey Witch cocktail with gin, champagne, and crème de violette) and Provençal-style pub fare, such as Croque Monsieur sliders.
+There's also an attached confectioner's counter here, where you can learn how to make saltwater taffy (think chewy sweets) and take a bag of your own confections home.
+Next door is Knott’s Independence Hall, a brick-by-brick replica of Philadelphia’s Independence Hall, including a copy of the Liberty Bell.
+Grown-ups, meanwhile, may want to pull up a stool at the nearby Cauldron Spirits and Brews, a witches-and-wizards-themed pub and eatery with magically themed cocktails (including the Grey Witch cocktail which contains gin, champagne and crème de violette) and Provençal-style pub fare, such as Croque Monsieur sliders.

-Keep driving west on Beach Boulevard and about 10 miles later, you’ll arrive at the famous surf breaks of Huntington Beach.
+Keep driving west on Beach Boulevard and after about 10 miles, you’ll arrive at the famous surf breaks of Huntington Beach.